Learning About Your Child's Central Vascular Access Device: Changing the Dressing

-A central venous catheter (CVC) is a thin, flexible tube.
+A CVAD is a thin, flexible tube.
 It's also called a central line.
-CVCs are used when your child needs to receive medicine, fluids, nutrients, or blood products for up to several weeks or more.
-The fluids are put through the CVC so that they move quickly into your child's bloodstream.
+It is used when your child needs to receive medicine, fluids, nutrients, or blood products for up to several weeks or more.
+The fluids are put through the CVAD so that they move quickly into your child's bloodstream.
 The same line can be used for a while, so your child isn't poked with a needle every time.

 The point where it leaves the skin is called the exit site.
 Usually about 30 centimetres (12 inches) of the line stays outside of the body.
 But sometimes the line is completely under the skin.
 The line may have two or three ends so your child can get more than one medicine at a time.
 These ends are called lumens.
 The end of each lumen is covered with a cap.

 These signs include pain, tenderness, swelling, drainage, pus, redness, and warmth at or near the exit site.